codeigniter4/CodeIgniter4/user_guide_src/source/database/model.rst

 **$useTimestamps**

 This boolean value determines whether the current date is automatically added to all inserts and updates.
-If true, will set the current time in the format specified by $datFormat.
+If true, will set the current time in the format specified by $dateFormat.
 This requires that the table have columns named 'created_at' and 'updated_at' in the appropriate data type.